cosmo0/retropie-overlays/README.md

 # Content

-Each system has an appropriate overlay.
+Each system has an appropriate overlay and shader configured.

-Portable consoles use the ghogan-lcd shader.
+Emulators are configured so that your screen will switch to 720p, because it's much so faster.
+The overlays don't look as sharp as in 1080p obviously, but I don't find it distracting while playing.
+See below if you want to stay in 1080p, but be warned that a pi3 is not powerful enough to be both fast and good-looking at 1080p.
+Yes, even with a measly old Gameboy.

 In 1080p, 8 bit and 16 bit consoles use the crt-pi shader.
-While not as good looking as crt-pi-curvature, it's much faster.
+While not as good looking as crt-pi-curvature, it's much faster, and crt-pi-curvature feels sluggish in comparison.
-In 720p configuration (see below), they use crt-pi-curvature.
+In 720p configuration, they use crt-pi-curvature, which is fine at this resolution.

 PSX and N64 use the ghogan-crt shader because, while not as good looking as crt-pi, it's a bit faster.
-PSX is unplayable with crt-pi-curvature, and more sluggish with crt-pi than with ghogan-crt.
+For instance, Moto Racer on PSX is as fast as no shader with ghogan-crt, drops a few frames here and there with crt-pi, and drops to an unplayable 15 to 30fps with crt-pi-curvature.

+Portable consoles use the ghogan-lcd shader, which is amazingly gorgeous and always very fast.

-If you use Retropie on a powerful machine (not a pi), feel free to search-and-replace "ghogan-crt" with "crt-pi-curvature" in every cfg file.
+If you use Retropie on a powerful machine (so, not a pi), feel free to search-and-replace "ghogan-crt" with "crt-pi-curvature" in every cfg file.

 # Customization

-## Using a 720p resolution in the emulators
+## Using a 1080p resolution in the emulators

-By default the overlays will display at a 1080p resolution.
+By default the emulators will display at a 720p resolution (the actual emulator is smaller but the whole screen is 720p).

-If you want better performance, use a 720p display during emulation:
+If you want better looks, you can configure the emulators to run in 1080p:

-- Open the `configs/all/retroarch/resolution_xxx.cfg` where "xxx" is the system (crt for all "regular" CRT screens)
+- Open the `configs/all/retroarch/overlay_cfg/resolution_xxx.cfg` file
 - Change the include of "1080p.cfg" to "720p.cfg"

 ## Changing the shader